TaygaHoshi/tt-project/Lists/List of Spells - Witchcraft.md

 ## Elemental Arrow
 **Complexity:** Simple
 **Casting Time:** Action
-**Cost:** 2 mana
+**Cost:** 2 energy
 **Range:** 5 meters
 **Effect**
 	(Projectile)
 	Choose an element.
-Your mana takes the shape of an arrow made of that element, which shoots toward your target.
+Your energy takes the shape of an arrow made of that element, which shoots toward your target.
 It deals 10 magical damage.
 	This arrow has different features depending on its element:
 	Fire: Applies burning for 2 rounds.
 	Earth: Applies bleeding for 2 rounds.